Cherish Property (“Cherish Property”, “We”, “Us”) is committed to respecting your right to privacy and protecting your personal information.

 Your Privacy on the Internet

-My Property Scout takes care to ensure that the information you provide to us via our website is protected.
+Cherish Property takes care to ensure that the information you provide to us via our website is protected.
 For example, our website has electronic security systems in place, including the use of firewalls and data encryption in relation to shopping cart functions.

 You may be able to access external websites by clicking on links we have provided.
 Those other websites are not subject to our privacy standards, policies and procedures.
 You will need to contact or review those websites directly to ascertain their privacy standards, policies and procedures.